About Us & Our Plans

 - Plan a migration from the current phase of building procurement and installation to an operational phase where we will work with relevant organisations to ensure that the site will be used to benefit the communities of Caithness and provide a recreational facility which will contribute significantly to the health and wellbeing of all sections of the community.

-- Seek to arrange events on site over the Summer / Autumn of 2025.
+- Seek to arrange events on site over the Autumn of 2025.

 In addition, we will :